-He is the author of Comedy (Routledge, 2005) and The Pantomime Life of Joseph Grimaldi (Canongate, 2009), which won the Royal Society of Literature Jerwood Prize for Non-Fiction, the Sheridan Morley Prize for Theatre Biography, and the George Freedley Memorial Award.
-Grimaldi was a BBC Radio 4 'Book of the Week,' and was named as one of the Guardian's 'Books of the Year' for 2010.
+Andrew Stott is the author of Comedy (Routledge, 2005; 2nd edn, 2014) and The Pantomime Life of Joseph Grimaldi (Canongate, 2009), which won the Royal Society of Literature Jerwood Prize for Non-Fiction, the Sheridan Morley Prize for Theatre Biography, and the George Freedley Memorial Award.
+Grimaldi was a BBC Radio 4 "Book of the Week," and was named as one of the Guardian's "Books of the Year" for 2010.
+He is the recipient of fellowships from the British Academy, the Huntington Library, and the American Council on Education.
 In 2010-11, he was a Fellow at the New York Public Library's Cullman Center for Scholars and Writers.

-He is Professor of English and Dean of Undergraduate Education at the University of Buffalo, SUNY, and is pictured here winking at the Coldstream Guards.
+He is Professor of English at the University at Buffalo, SUNY.

 Agent: Emma Parry at Janklow and Nesbit, 445 Park Avenue, New York, NY 10022, USA